roman-milk/roman-milk.github.io/brandi-and-kelly.md

  He obviously didn't like it but couldn't do a thing about it.
 The two girls nudged each other, suppressing giggles, delighted at the guy's discomfort.
 The girls couldn't see exactly what was going on in the poor lighting but the leash guy was pressing up against the bar shaking his head.

  From their positions he wasn't fucking the leash guy but something was going on.
 The leash was thrown over a hook above the bar where slaves could be parked up, meaning he couldn't walk away, so had to suffer the indignity of being pestered.
-Report_Story #2